AriMeron/Game/README.md

 **Multiplayer:**
 - Engage in intense battles with other players.
+- We will have both local and online multiplayer.

 **Battle Map:**
 - The primary battleground will be the Capitol Rotunda, featuring strategically placed crates and walls to provide cover and enhance gameplay.